Skip to content

 How long does the authentication process take?

-When you use our authentication assistance services, it typically takes between 24-48 hours to complete the process and dispatch the authenticated document to you.
+When you use our authentication assistance services, it typically takes between 2 to 5 working days to complete the process and dispatch the authenticated document to you.
 Thanks to the expedited action due to our extensive contacts and in-depth understanding of how the process works.

 However, if you choose to follow the official procedure to get your document authenticated in Nigeria, it may take weeks to finalize and get your document out.
 This is in addition to the immense stress, inconvenience and frustration you would likely face when dealing with the government bureaucracy at the Ministry of Foreign Affairs or Ministry of Education as the case may be.